 The Clinical Scholar Track of the UCLA Multicampus Program in Infectious Diseases is a two year program designed to prepare fellows for clinically-oriented careers in general and transplant infectious diseases, HIV medicine, viral hepatitis, public health, epidemiology, antibiotic stewardship, and infection control.

-The first year consists of approximately 7-8 months of inpatient consultation rotations at all affiliated inpatient sites: Ronald Reagan UCLA Medical Center, UCLA Medical Center, Santa Monica, West Los Angeles VA Medical Center, Olive View-UCLA Medical Center, and Cedars-Sinai Medical Center.
+The first year consists of approximately 7-8 months of inpatient consultation rotations at all affiliated inpatient sites: Ronald Reagan UCLA Medical Center, UCLA Santa Monica Medical Center, West Los Angeles VA Medical Center, Olive View-UCLA Medical Center, and Cedars-Sinai Medical Center.
 Fellows will also rotate on clinical microbiology and hospital epidemiology rotations.
-Fellows will also rotate at a wide variety of clinics.

-The second year consists of approximately 3-4 months of inpatient consultation rotations with more exposure to transplant infectious diseases, as well as a rotation on the tuberculosis inpatient unit at Olive View-UCLA Medical Center.
-Much of the second year is devoted to outpatient rotations and completion of scholarly projects.
+The second year consists of approximately 4-5 months of general inpatient consultation rotations with more exposure to transplant infectious diseases, neurosurgical infections and antimicrobial stewardship, with several opportunities available to tailor the second year experience to career interests and goals.

-All fellows participate in weekly multihospital case conferences and textbook chapter reviews as well as attend core curriculum lectures, intramural case conferences, grand rounds, journal clubs, and research seminars.
+All fellows participate in weekly core didactics and interact with each other and faculty in multihospital case conferences as well as intramural case conferences, grand rounds, journal clubs, board review sessions, and research seminars.

 Fellows graduating from the Clinical Scholar Track have been successful in obtaining clinical academic positions within the United States and overseas as well as positions within the private sector and in public health.